legshooter/addel/README.md

 ```

 ### Data-attributes
-Apart of the event callbacks, all the options above can be set declaratively as data-attributes on the HTML elements:
+Some options can be set declaratively as data-attributes on the HTML elements:

 Option|Data-attribute equivalent|Placement
 ------|-------------------------|---------